sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Issue: [#547](https://github.com/CivicTechFredericton/mealplanner/issues/562)

 ## Steps to follow:
+Pre-requisite: MP-Login-001

-1. Pre-requisite: Access to the Admin UI with permissions to view recipe and ingredient details.
+1. Access to the Admin UI with permissions to view recipe and ingredient details.
 2. Log in to the application with valid credentials.
 3. Navigate to the "Recipes" section.
 4. Verify that the field names for recipes (such as "Recipe Name," "Ingredients," "Instructions,") match the corresponding fields in the database schema.